Feraul/Feraul.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in the researching and development of numerical methods and computational algorithms to understand the flow behavior in complex porous media.
+I am interested in the development of computational algorithms and the formulation of sophisticated numerical methods for modelling and simulation of fluid dynamics in porous media in general

 Some results of research
 ------